 |PS53039A||Psychology and Education||15 credits|

-This course will also cover more broad contributions of psychology to education, including how brain development across childhood and adolescence might inform education practice and a critical view of education intervention programmes.
+This module will also cover more broad contributions of psychology to education, including how brain development across childhood and adolescence might inform education practice and a critical view of education intervention programmes.

 |PS53040A||Social-Moral Development||15 credits|

 The development of morality and social cognition in early childhood.
 How social, moral and cognitive development in childhood relates to the emergence of prejudice, peer relationships, bullying and social exclusion.
 Developmentally informed intervention strategies aimed at promoting social inclusion and positive peer relations.

 |PS53041A||Cognitive Neuroscience||15 credits|

 The neural basis of cognitive functions including attention, cognitive control, action, agency and social perception.
 The possibilities and limitations of brain measurements techniques and related experimental designs.
 Includes hands-on lab sessions in the EEG Lab and Brain Stimulation Lab and weekly in-class discussions.